datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 </table>

-Each row is an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or other otherwise supersede his balance _at T0_ (indefinitely accessible to anyone nostalgic for T0).
+Each row is an immutable fact --- Joe's balance at T1 doesn't invalidate, overwrite, or  otherwise supersede his balance _at T0_ (indefinitely accessible to anyone nostalgic for T0).
 This behaviour extends on-chain, where we might --- for example --- deploy a contract (or execute a query) partly concerned with transparent, deterministic computations over the full or partial